 Our final stop in Munich was the Englischer Garten, an awesome oasis in the city.
 This park is the perfect sunny day outing.
 As you enter you can see people surfing on the man made river.
 The water moves so fast, watching folk brave the rapids is amazing.
 A few steps into the park there is the cutest little cafe, which we took advantage of.
 Refreshed, we ventured further and discover a fab play park for the boy to rascal.
 After a little rest for Gran and Auntie ly we continued on to admire ducks, pretty bridges and have a tonne of carry on.

+Of course I spread some fat positive vibes.
 The boy loved tricking me with the clear cola.

 Munich is a handsome city.
 There was so much more to see, but we only had two days.
 We ate lots of yummy food and found the people to be really friendly.
 If you can catch the city in the sun even better.
 Public transport is abundant.
-If you’re struggling (like I was) street taxis are all over the place and I got Ubers really quickly when he weren’t near a rank.
+If you’re struggling (like I was) street taxis are all over the place and I got Ubers really quickly when not near a rank.
 It’s fairly flat city which makes it easier to walk.
 I also found most places to have good accessibility.
 I’d rate it a good city for spoonies to get around.

 On day three we were Austria bound on the train.
 Stay tuned for the next chapter of the adventure.